 “The marketing analysis should be tied to the overall strategic behavior of your organization,” said Waffle.
 “Also, if you are in an emerging market, you may have to conduct a marketing analysis once a year.
 If you are in a mature market, you may conduct your marketing analysis every two to three years.”

 Depending on your business’s circumstances, you might want to run a marketing analysis on an impromptu basis, especially if you are considering expanding your offerings.

 “If you are rolling out new products or services, you will want to refresh your marketing analysis,” Waffle said.
 “If you are trying to reach a new market or audience, you will want to conduct a new marketing analysis.”

-If you've never conducted a marketing analysis before, now is the time.
-A comprehensive and thorough marketing analysis can help you more wisely spend your marketing budget in a way that will engage more of your audience and boost conversions.
-Whether you are launching a new marketing campaign, releasing a new product, testing new features or just trying to optimize your marketing efforts, a marketing analysis is a must for you to increase your ROI.
+If you’ve never conducted a marketing analysis before, now is the time.
+A comprehensive and thorough marketing analysis can help you spend your marketing budget in a way that will engage more of your audience and boost conversions.
+Whether you are launching a new marketing campaign, releasing a new product, testing new features or trying to optimize your marketing efforts, a marketing analysis is a must if you want to increase your ROI.

 Mike Berner contributed to this article.
 Source interviews were conducted for a previous version of this article.